henrebotha/Adduce/README.md

 </div>
 <br/>

 Adduce is a static site generator with the flexibility to bring your web projects to life.
 Its functionality has two distinct parts: individual and feed.
+Both use Markdown for document authoring.

 ### Individual
 As the name suggests, the individual functionality is used to generate single pages.
 It leverages a configuration file per page to grant absolute control over included content and its order.

 ### Feed
 The feed functionality, in contrast to the individual functionality, uses a single configuration file for all documents.
-Documents are written in markdown.
 The feed functionality also supports generating an Atom feed.

 ## Sites Using Adduce
 - **Adduce** - [Website](https://adduce.vale.rocks) | [Source Code](https://github.com/DeclanChidlow/Adduce-Site)